-How we create an Individual SEND plan
+How we create an Individual My Support Plan

 The aim of our provision is to identify and assess the SEND and to plan the provision needed for each pupil to achieve his or her best at Wibsey Primary School.

 Some SEND pupils may need extra support to achieve their learning potential.
 If this is the case then this is what we will do.
-We will arrange a meeting with the parents/carers and pupil (if appropriate) to discuss what is needed to put together a Wibsey Primary SEND Plan.
+We will arrange a meeting with the parents/carers and pupil (if appropriate) to discuss what is needed to put together a Wibsey Primary My Support Plan.
 Before the Plan can be drawn up the following information is gathered:

 - The pupil’s views and what he or she wants to achieve on their learning journey through Wibsey Primary.